komoot/photon/README.md

 ## Usage

 ### Import Data
-To import worldwide data in four languages (English, German, French, Spanish and Italian) you can use our preprocessed dataset.
+To import worldwide data in four languages (English, German, French and Italian) you can use our preprocessed dataset.
 You won't be able to continuously update your data to keep them in sync with the latest OSM changes.
 However you avoid to install and import Nominatim which is time consuming.